-- 32: until 32 bits to encode Alpha, Red, Green and/or Blue - 24: until 24 bits to encode Alpha, Red, Green and/or Blue - 16: until 16 bits to encode Alpha, Red, Green and/or Blue - 8: until 8 bits to encode Alpha, Red, Green and/or Blue - 4: until 4 bits to encode Alpha, Red, Green and/or Blue

-- 2: until 2 bits to encode Alpha, Red, Green and/or Blue - 1:1 bit to encode Alpha, Red, Green or Blue
+- 32: up to 32 bits to encode Alpha, Red, Green and Blue (in any custom arrangement), - 24: up to 24 bits to encode Alpha, Red, Green and Blue (in any custom arrangement), - 16: up to 16 bits to encode Alpha, Red, Green and Blue (in any custom arrangement), - 8: up to 8 bits to encode Alpha, Red, Green and Blue (in any custom arrangement), - 4: up to 4 bits to encode Alpha, Red, Green and Blue (in any custom arrangement), - 2: up to 2 bits to encode Alpha, Red, Green and Blue (in any custom arrangement), - 1:1 bit to encode Alpha, Red, Green or Blue.

-All others values are forbidden (throw a generation error).
+All other values are forbidden (throw a generation error).

 - byteLayout [optional, default value is "line"]: Defines the pixels data order in a byte the display device is using.
 A byte can contain several pixels when the number of bits-per-pixels (see 'bpp' property) is lower than 8.
 Otherwise this property is useless.
-Two modes are available: the next bit(s) on same byte can target the next pixel on same line or on same column.
-In first case, when the end of line is reatched, the next byte contains the first pixels of next line.
-In second case, when the end of column is reatched, the next byte contains the first pixels of next column.
-In both cases, a new line or a new column restarts with a new byte, even if it remains some free bits in previous byte. - line: the next bit(s) on current byte contains the next pixel on same line (x increment) - column: the next bit(s) on current byte contains the next pixel on same column (y increment)
+Two modes are available: the next bit(s) on the same byte can target the next pixel on the same line or on the same column.
+In first case, when the end of line is reached, the next byte contains the first pixels of next line.
+In second case, when the end of column is reached, the next byte contains the first pixels of next column.
+In both cases, a new line or a new column restarts with a new byte, even if it remains some free bits in previous byte. - line: the next bit(s) on current byte contains the next pixel on same line (x increment), - column: the next bit(s) on current byte contains the next pixel on same column (y increment).